friflo/Friflo.Json.Fliox/DemoHub/README.md

 ## Features
 The main features of a [**HTTP Fliox Hub**](https://github.com/friflo/Friflo.Json.Fliox/blob/main/Json/Fliox.Hub/Host/README.md#httphosthub) are:
 - provide **JSON based Web API**s to access **key-value** or **document** databases.
-- add a **database schema** to these databases as they typically don't have a build-in solution for schemas
+- assign a **database schema** to each databases as they typically don't have a build-in solution for schemas
 - aim for near optimal request performance regarding **low latency** and **high throughput**
 - enable simple and efficient TDD as database access can be tested with **in-memory** or **file-system** based databases.
-- hosts a single-page Web App to browse database containers / tables and execute domain specific commands.
+- host a single-page Web App to browse database containers / tables and execute domain specific commands.
   See [**Hub Explorer**](https://github.com/friflo/Friflo.Json.Fliox/blob/main/Json/Fliox.Hub.Explorer/README.md)
+- expose an [**OpenAPI interface**](https://spec.openapis.org/oas/v3.0.0) describing the **REST API** and host [**Swagger UI**](https://swagger.io/tools/swagger-ui/) to explore the API

 ## Files